-Paul Pickowicz, UC San Diego’s Distinguished Professor of History and Chinese Studies, presents a rare short film about UC San Diego's official visit to China in 1979, just months after the establishment of formal diplomatic relations between the U.S. and the People's Republic of China.
-The screening will be followed by reflections from members of the original delegation and a look ahead to the university's multidisciplinary collaborations with Chinese universities and institutions.
+Paul Pickowicz, UC San Diego’s Distinguished Professor of History and Chinese Studies, presents a rare short lm about UC San Diego's inaugural visit to China in 1979, just months after the establishment of formal diplomatic relations between the U.S. and the People's Republic of China.
+After the screening, members of the 1979 delegation will share their remembrances, followed by a look at the university’s recent collaborations with Chinese universities.

 “U.S.-China Collaboration on Climate Change”

 Julio Friedmann of the Lawrence Livermore National Laboratory will share his extensive experience in collaborations and engagement in China, especially carbon capture and storage, followed by a conversation with GPS Professor David Victor on the future of U.S.-China collaboration on climate change mitigation and clean energy innovation.